-Cryptocurrency Forensics comprises a variety practices used to find, track, and trace the origins, history, and ownership of cryptocurrency assets by looking at transaction data.
+Cryptocurrency Forensics comprises a variety of practices used to find, track, and trace the origins, history, and ownership of cryptocurrency assets by looking at transaction data.
 It is the equivalent of a forensic accountant for cryptocurrencies; they are often called upon to deliver expert testimony in courts of law.
-Cryptocurrency forensics involves close examination of transaction history which can be used to identify fraud, hidden assets, or theft.
+Cryptocurrency forensics involves a close examination of transaction history which can be used to identify fraud, hidden assets, or theft.

-Cryptocurrency analytics on the other hand involves discovering and interpreting data points to assess past, present and future trends and patterns.
+Cryptocurrency analytics, on the other hand, involves discovering and interpreting data points to assess past, present and future trends and patterns.
 For example, increasing transaction volume, price, and search requests for a cryptocurrency may be used to predict price changes in the future.

 What is Cryptocurrency Forensics Used For?

 Cryptocurrency is a form of money, regardless of whether governments elect to classify it as such or not.
 Cryptocurrency forensics is used for the same thing traditional forensic accounting is used for including cases involving fraud, money laundering, theft, tax evasion, bankruptcy, divorce, property, embezzlement, terrorist financing, and drug trafficking to name just a few.